videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/101-conditionalaccess-templates-automation/readme.md

 # One-click deploy templates for Conditional Access policies

 This is the equivalent of your quick-start templates in your favourite IDE.
-We have made an Azure Resource Manager (ARM) template available that you can One-click Deploy to your organization.
+We have made templates available that you can One-click Deploy to your organization.
 These includes top used CA policies and sophisticated policies incorporating other products like MCAS.
 You can deploy these templates with one click to your organization.
 Fork this repository, and you can create templates specific to your organization’s needs that you can make available to your branch offices and subsidiaries!

-See the [**Create Emergency Accounts**](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-emergency-access) for how to create, configure and manage emergency access accounts.

-One of the guidance from this [article](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-emergency-access) is to exclude at least one account from Conditional Access policies.
-So during an emergency, you do not want a policy to potentially block your access to fix an issue.
-At least one emergency access account should be excluded from all Conditional Access policies.

-# Why do you need this templates
+# Why do you need these templates

 # Template 1 - MFA Registration Restrictions.